kyle2910/exama-docs/docs/design-system/exama-design-system-dark.md

 ### 3.4 Border Radius

-Giá trị border radius hoàn toàn giống light mode — không thay đổi giữa hai chế độ.
+Border radius values are identical to the light mode system — they do not change between modes.

 | Token | Value | Usage |
 |---|---|---|